wp-plugins/trackable-social-share-icons/readme.txt

 Trackable Social Share Icons plugin is a simple, intuitive, and customizable plugin that places social media icons, such as Twitter and Facebook, at the bottom of Wordpress posts and pages.
 Users can click on the icon to share the blog post over social networks without ever leaving the page.

 All clicks on the social icons are automatically tracked in your Google Analytics, under Event Tracking.
 Tracking data is not shared with us or any 3rd party – only someone with access to your Google Analytics will see it in any form.

+= Key Features =
+* Integrates with Google Analytics
+* Choose where and how icons display
+* 12 sets to choose from, or upload your own
+* Trackable Facebook "Like" button
+* Add custom button links to other services
+* Built in CSS editor for even more customization

 == Customization Options ==